 SAP Sybase ASE

-A stable, cost-effective, high-performance, low-risk database.
+This stable, cost-effective, high-performance, low-risk database has seen better days.

 For enterprise organizations with huge data warehouses, Teradata database fits the bill.

 This self-described Very Large Database System (VLDB) was the first database focused on handling terabytes of data.

 It features intelligent optimization which responds rapidly to requests.

 Popular users include telecom companies and large retailers who handle enormous amounts of transactions every day.